Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_13 (10-9)/README.md

 - Dr. Hashemi

 **Process Synchronization:** If you have several processes, how can you run these processes in parallel?
 Concurrency happens in two levels:

-1. Intra-concurrency: Concurrency/Parrallelism inside a process
+1. Intra-concurrency: Concurrency/Parallelism within a process
-2. Inter-concurrency/parallelism: Parrallelism among several processes
+2. Inter-concurrency: Concurrency/Parallelism among several processes

+Precedence graph: A directed acyclic graph made of edges and nodes.
+Each node represents 1 statement of a process, each edge represents order of the statements execution.

 ## Intra-concurrency
 Goal: Achieving parallelism *within* a process.

-Precedence graph: A directed acyclic graph made of edges and nodes.
-Each node represents 1 statement of a process, each edge represents order of the statements execution.

 (See [slides](./slides_13.pdf) picture for example)